donovanhubbard/testcord/README.md

 # dissonance
-A mocking library for the discord api
+A mocking library for the discord api.
+Designed for automatic integration testing.